drand/website/docs/blog/2023-05-24-drand-explainer.md

 Enter threshold cryptography.

-Threshold cryptography is a bit like a business bank account: to reduce risk in business banking, instead of one person holding custody over the whole account, certain values of transaction require multiple parties in the business to sign off on them.
+Threshold cryptography is a bit like a business bank account: to reduce risk in business banking, instead of one person holding custody over the whole account, transaction over a certain value require multiple parties in the business to sign off on them.
 A threshold signature scheme is analogous in that multiple parties must work together to create a valid signature for the whole group.

 In practice, each party has their own private key and they sign a message with it to create a 'partial signature' (...which is itself a signature... confusing).
 When enough of these partial signatures have been created, anybody can aggregate them together into a final valid signature.
 That's an important distinction with the business bank account analogy: there's no hierarchy between signers in a threshold scheme; any group of their signatures will do - there is no CEO or CFO who calls the shots - once enough partial signatures have been created, the final signature can be created.